-REVIEW: This OP will be reviewed in September of odd-numbered years by the Managing Director of Procurement Services with substantive revisions forwarded to the Assistant Vice President for Operations, the Assistant Vice President for Financial Affairs and Controller, and the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Assistant Vice President for Operations, the Assistant Vice President for Financial and Business Services, and the Vice President for Administration & Finance and Chief Financial Officer (VPAF/CFO).

 This policy will apply when purchasing or leasing all types of new or previously owned motor vehicles for a period of 12 months or longer, regardless of the source of funds.

 This policy is applicable to all vehicles managed by TTU Vehicle Fleet Management, regardless of whether they are classified as Texas Tech University System or Texas Tech University.

 Vehicle purchases/leases must comply with OP 72.09, Purchase of Goods and Services.

 The Texas Tech University vehicle fleet shall not increase except in cases of legislatively mandated program changes, federal program initiatives, or documented need resulting from program growth or changes.

 a.
 To increase the TTU vehicle fleet, the requesting department or area must prepare a written justification for the signature of the appropriate vice president or provost stating that any vehicles to be purchased are due to one of the three items addressed in section 2 above.